 Auden is commonly cited as the author of the sentence that he called "the conceit . . . of the social worker—'We are all here on earth to help others; what on earth the others are here for, I don’t know'" (Prose, vol. 2, p.
 347; cf. variants on pp. 160, 180, and 424).
 He never claimed credit for it, and was in fact quoting a well-known English music-hall and radio comedian John Foster Hall (1867-1945), who called himself The Revd.
 Vivian Foster, the Vicar of Mirth.
 Details may be found elsewhere on this site.

-A three-page typescript poem formerly in the possession of Professor Irwin Ehrenpreis at the University of Virginia was reportedly described by Prof. Ehrenpreis as Auden's work (it is unsigned), and has circulated among Prof. Ehrenpreis's acquantainces as an unpublished poem by Auden.
-The poem is self-evidently not Auden's work; the typing is demonstrably not his; and there is no reason to believe that Prof. Ehrenpreis ever met Auden or had access to his unpublished work.
+A three-page typescript poem formerly in the possession of Irwin Ehrenpreis at the University of Virginia was circulated among his acquaintances as an unpublished poem by Auden.
+Professor Ehrenpreis wrote to me on 26 July 1976 that the poem was written by Daniel Albright, and that he, Ehrenpreis, had misunderstood a joke by Daniel Albright about its authorship.
 The typescript is titled "Ballad"; it begins, "All stories have two kinds of characters"; it concerns someone named Mary Methane.
 It is noted here in case anyone should encounter a copy described as Auden's and mistakenly believe it to be his.
 A handwritten note on one photocopy reads "(published in The Anonym Christmas 1975)".
-This publication is unlisted in library catalogues and may be as mythical as the attribution of the poem to Auden.
+This publication is unlisted in library catalogues and may be as mythical as Irwin Ehrenpreis's attribution of the poem to Auden.

 Return to the list of notes or to The W. H. Auden Society home page